Skip to main content

 This is distinct from a full Lock-Out Tag-Out (LOTO) isolation procedure, which involves isolating energy sources and applying locks.
 The out-of-service notice is the tag itself - the visible warning that stays on the equipment.
 It is used across construction, mining, manufacturing, facilities and any industry where plant and equipment must be taken out of service when a fault is found.

-Benefits of using an out-of-service notice
+Benefits of using this tag-out / out-of-service notice

 • Prevent use of unsafe equipment: a visible tag stops personnel from using defective plant, reducing the risk of injury or further damage.